reg-viz/reg-actions/README.md

 ## Limitation

 - If the `artifact` is deleted, the report will also be deleted, see [`Artifact and log retention policy`](https://docs.github.com/ja/actions/learn-github-actions/usage-limits-billing-and-administration#artifact-and-log-retention-policy) for the retention period of the `artifact`.
+- The report may be slow to display.
+This is due to the fact that the report is built while retrieving the artifacts via `ReadableStream`.
+If this is a problem, please use [reg-suit](https://github.com/reg-viz/reg-suit).

 ## Contribute